jonas-kgomo/context-papers/README.md

-## Papers Dataset
+## High School Exams Dataset

-This dataset contains information about various papers including their titles, authors, publication dates, abstracts, and more.
-It is a valuable resource for researchers, scholars, and anyone interested in exploring academic publications.
+This dataset provides information about high school exams, including exam names, subjects, scores, student information, and more.
+It serves as a valuable resource for educators, students, and researchers interested in analyzing academic performance at the high school level.

-### Dataset Overview

-- **Total Records:** [Insert total number of papers here]
-- **Fields Included:** Title, Authors, Publication Date, Abstract, Keywords, DOI, etc.
+Exams span between
 - **Source:** [Mention the source of the dataset if available](https://docs.ieb.co.za/)

 Credentials